 This year Defeat the Stigma Project has joined forces with Flatlander Ultrarunners of Chicago and Ten Junk Miles Podcast Show to run across Illinois for mental health and suicide prevention.

-Starting on May 17th, 2017 a team of 8 will start our run from Clinton IA, eastbound to Chicago for 4 days, 35 miles each day.
+On May 17th, 2017 a team of 8 started our run from Clinton IA, eastbound to Chicago for 4 days, averaging 35 miles each day.

-Our goal is to reach as many people as possible along the way and make it ok to talk about mental health and mental illnesses that affect us all in one way or another.
+Our goal was to reach as many people as possible along the way and make it ok to talk about mental health and mental illnesses that affect us all in one way or another.
+We believe we achieved that goal, especially through social media.

 Please consider donating to NAMI-IL at: